All Products

 Note

 You can calculate the execution duration percentage for the SQL statements that use a specific SQL template based on the following formula: Execution duration percentage = (Execution duration of the SQL statements that use the SQL template × Number of executions of the SQL statements)/(Total execution duration of all SQL statements × Total number of executions) × 100%.
-Higher execution duration percentages indicate that the database cluster uses a larger number of MySQL resources to execute the corresponding SQL statements.
+Higher execution duration percentages indicate that the database instance uses a larger number of MySQL resources to execute the corresponding SQL statements.

 • SQL ID: You can click an SQL ID to view the performance trend and sample data of the SQL statements that use the corresponding SQL template.